code61/short_format_notes/_sessions/c1s3/4_more_bootstrap.md

 {% exercise %}
 1. Make the images in 'The Buzz' round, by adding the `img-circle` class.
-2. You can center the image by adding the [helper class](http://getbootstrap.com/css/#helper-classes-center) `center-block`.
+2. You can center the image by adding the [alignment class](http://getbootstrap.com/css/#type-alignment) `text-center`.
 2. Change the main sandwich image into a `img-responsive`, as described in the [responsive images section](http://getbootstrap.com/css/#overview-responsive-images).
 Try resizing your browser and see how it changes size.
 {% endexercise %}